 Sociology and Anthropology majors qualify for writing an Honors Thesis if their major and cumulative grade point averages are at least 3.25.
-Please see the Chair of the Department, David Novack, if you are interested in writing a thesis.
+Please talk to a specific professor with whom you would like to work as your thesis advisor to work out the details of the project.
 We also suggest you talk to a specific professor with whom you would like to work as your thesis advisor.
 The courses listed for Honors Thesis are Anthropology 493 (3 credits in the fall, 3 credits in the winter) and Sociology 493 (3 credits in the fall, 3 credits in the winter).

 Honors thesis writers should submit a formal proposal by the end of September.
 This proposal should clearly outline the main question(s) of the thesis; identify the core literature to be consulted; discuss the data to be acquired and analyzed and the methods proposed; and include a basic timeline for key tasks.